-Students can download the Leave of Absence and Return form or pick up a copy at the Vice President for Enrollment Management and Student Affairs Office.
-Upon completion, the form must be reviewed and approved by both the Associate Vice President for Undergraduate Studies and the Vice President for Enrollment Management and Student Affairs.
+Students can download the Leave of Absence and Return form or pick up a copy at the Vice President for Student Affairs Office.
+Upon completion, the form must be reviewed and approved by both the Associate Vice President for Undergraduate Studies and the Vice President for Student Affairs.

 Students may request a leave of absence from studies for one or two consecutive semesters’ absence from Plymouth State University (this policy applies only to continuous fall and spring semesters; winter and summer sessions are not considered to be a part of a student’s regular continuous enrollment).
 A leave of absence is appropriate if the student intends to return to the University following a temporary absence for compelling reasons, which may include but are not limited to: